Skip to content

 1984 – Mindset Mouse

 Mindset Mouse came bundled with the Mindset personal computer.
 The Mindset computer was released in 1984 by Mindset Corporation, and was on sale for only a year.
-In technical terms, it was partially compatible with the IBM PC, based on the Intel 80186 processor and a non-standard graphics subsystem that had enhanced capabilities, including hardware acceleration of some typical graphics…
+In technical terms, the computer was partially compatible with the IBM PC.
+It featured an Intel 80186 processor, 32 to 256 KB of RAM, and a non-standard graphics subsystem with enhanced capabilities, including…

 PDF url PDF Categories mice Comments: 0